ccjmne/ccjmne-resume/README.md

 2. a subsequent job will:
    - retrieve the compiled artifact,
    - generate a stripped-down `index.html` that merely sets up an [HTML Meta Refresh](https://en.wikipedia.org/wiki/Meta_refresh) to the PDF resume,
-   - pushes a new commit to the `gh-pages` branch, referencing the original commit to `master` that triggered the rebuild-redeploy
+   - push a new commit to the `gh-pages` branch, referencing the original commit to `master` that triggered the rebuild-redeploy
 3. this commit to `gh-pages` triggers another GitHub Action that publishes my resume [here](https://ccjmne.github.io/ccjmne-resume), with [GitHub Pages](https://pages.github.com/)

 ## Licensing